Category Archives: Health

 Perhaps mobile phones are more of a problem than other activities, because they get taken around with people all the time and demand our attention incessantly – it is hard to escape them!
 Often they are work phones, so people can be stressed by being contacted by work when they want to relax, or by having work problems follow them around all day.
 When we are stressed, we tend to be more tense and contracted and this just exacerbates any problems we may have with the way we use ourselves whilst on the phone.
 This sort of thing also contributes to RSI.

-So How Do You Avoid Painful Text Neck Developing?
+How Do You Avoid a Painful Neck Developing?

 You can probably begin to see that it is worth paying attention to your phone use, because once you are aware of your habits, you can choose to do things differently and begin to avoid building up problems for yourself.